pinapelz/blog.pinapelz.com/src/content/blog/recovering-interrupted-pacman-upgrade.md

 # Steps
 1. Boot into Live USB environment and mount drives

-Once you've booted into the Live-USB, I reccomend getting Ethernet hooked up.
+Once you've booted into the Live-USB, I recommend getting Ethernet hooked up.
 Sometimes there can be corrupted packages left in the `.cache`, so those need to be redownloaded.
 You can use WiFi, but sometimes there are issues with connecting via Live USB.

 Identify the drive/partition with your OS installed (where the root directory is) and mount it
 ```bash